Tuna Poke Lettuce Cups

 - ¼ cup English cucumbers, sliced into rounds

 - 1 lime , cut into wedges, served on the side

 - 1 mixing bowl

 - Cube the par frozen sushi grade, ahi tuna into evenly sized pieces.
 Slightly larger than a dime.
 Set aside.

 - Clean and dry your lettuce cups.
 Fill the cups with the tuna poke mixture.
 Top with your favorite garnishes.
 I used avocado, thinly sliced cucumber, and furikake.
 You can also use seaweed sheets instead of lettuce.

-- Serve with fresh lime wedges, spicy vegan mayo for dipping, or a side of rice.
+- Serve with fresh lime wedges, spicy mayonnaise for dipping, or a side of rice.